 website, please read our Cookie

 Here at Aegon, we’re committed to protecting and respecting your privacy.
-Looking after the personal information that we collect on our clients, planholders and their dependants/beneficiaries, investors, scheme members, trustees and so on is our top priority and we want you to be confident that your information is in safe hands.
+Looking after the personal information that we collect about individuals is our top priority.
+We want you to be confident that your information is in safe hands.
 So, we’ve developed this Privacy notice to explain how we use the personal information that we collect in relation to our retirement, investment and protection products and services.

-Details of the companies that are part of Aegon Group can be found here.
+Details of the companies that are part of the Aegon UK Group are shown below:

 If you have any questions about this notice or data protection, please contact our Data Protection Officer.

 Write to: Data Protection Officer, Aegon, Edinburgh Park, Lochside Crescent, Edinburgh, EH12 9SE.

 If you're contacting us by email please remember not to send any personal, financial or banking information because email isn't a secure method of communication.
 If you decide to send information in this way, you're doing so at your own risk as there's no guarantee that any email sent by you to us will be received or remain private during transmission.

 You or someone representing you, for example, your intermediary or financial adviser, will provide us with personal information about you.
 Where you are a member of a workplace pension scheme, we’ll receive information about you from your employer.
 Where you are a member of a Trust based pension scheme, we’ll receive information about you from the trustees of the pension scheme.